Cycle 1

 In this task, students will practice writing a and reading the corresponding sound, /ăăă/.

 The development of students' handwriting skills is a nice side benefit of this type of task, but it is not the main purpose.
-These tasks allow students to interact kinesthetically with the structure of a symbol while saying its sound, thereby strengthening the connection in their minds between that symbol and that sound.
-That is why students should write this particular form of a (with the top hook) in this task.
-While people rarely write this form of a by hand, this is the way it almost always appears in print.
-We are not suggesting that students should write a like this from now on, just that this exercise is an opportunity to write it in a way that will teach them to attend to the structure of the symbol that they will see in print.
+The main purpose of these tasks is for students to interact kinesthetically with the structure of a symbol while saying its sound, thereby strengthening the connection in their minds between that symbol and that sound.

 What they should write ON: Students may use our printable worksheets, drawing paper, an erasable template, wide-ruled paper, or tri-lined paper.